FauxFaux/PuTTYTray/README.md

  * `t67-failed-patches`: a failed attempt to make patches from `p0.67-t029`

 I will rebase all branches.
 Please work from tags.

+**All branches are a mess**.
+Do not use them.
+Do not look at them.
+Do not raise issues or pull requests about them.

 ### cmake